Increase in popularity of microinverters

 Microinverters are increasingly being proposed for photovoltaic installations mounted on complex, irregular, partially shaded roofs.
 They serve to optimise the operation of the entire installation through the independent functioning of each module.
 Thanks to them, the weaker operation of one of the panels does not reduce the performance of the others.
 The modules operate in parallel, rather than in series, which gives them greater efficiency than when using a central inverter.

-Microinverters are inverters, located directly under the photovoltaic panels, which convert direct current into alternating current, just like traditional inverters.
-They are also equipped with maximum power point tracking (MPPT), so that each module is always operating at full capacity.
-With the microinverters installed, it is possible to track the operation of each module separately.
-One microinverter can be connected to a maximum of 4 modules.
+Microinverters, also known as microinverters, are inverters, located directly under the photovoltaic panels, which work in exactly the same way as conventional inverters - they convert direct current into alternating current.
+They are also equipped with maximum power point tracking (MPPT), so that each module always operates at full capacity.
+By installing microinverters, it is possible to track the operation of each module separately.
+One microinverter can be connected to a maximum of four modules.

 Security